SDS-237-Spring-23/portfolio/fieldnotes/README.md

 ## Guiding Prompts

-The following prompts can help guide you in your observation/writing:
+The following prompts can help guide you in your observation/writing.
+Note that these prompts are ordered in the same way I've ordered the topics we will cover this semester.
+For earlier entries, I encourage you to focus on earlier prompts.

+* Observe a a talk, a news article, a scientific paper, or other media where data is introduced and discussed.
+What binary oppositions structure the way data is talked about in this media?
+How does framing data in these terms impact how we view data as a society?
 * Observe a moment when you or someone you know has had to translate something complex into quantities.
 What was that like?
 What does it mean for the data?
 * Observe a looping effect - a moment when a standardized classification system impacted how you or someone you know understood their identity.
 What was that like, and what does this tell us about how classifications work in the world and the data produced from them?
 * Observe a moment when a data infrastructure broke down.
 Maybe it’s a package that didn’t allow you to do something, a classification system that couldn’t account for something, or a server that crashed.
 What invisible work, politics, values, design decisions were revealed in this moment of breakdown, and what might this tell us about data that gets produced from those infrastructures?
 * Observe yourself or someone you know engaging in data labor.
 How is that labor recognized and valued?
 How do people approach and care for their work?
 What does this mean for the data produced?
+* Observe a data collection practice.
+What rituals did the data collectors seem to adopt?
+What bodily senses did the data collectors engage?
+How does this impact the data produced?
 * Observe an instance where individuals were incentivized to act or communicate in a certain way in order to hit certain data benchmarks?
 How were data and human behaviors co-produced in these settings?
 * Observe a conversation where folks are debating or calling into question what counts as credible data, data expertise, knowledge, etc. What boundary work is happening in this conversation?
 How does this boundary work impact what we perceive from data, how data is considered credible, and the trust we place in it?
-* Observe a data collection practice.
-What rituals did the data collectors seem to adopt?
-What bodily senses did the data collectors engage?
-How does this impact the data produced?
-* Observe a a talk, a news article, a scientific paper, or other media where data is introduced and discussed.
-What binary oppositions structure the way data is talked about in this media?
-How does framing data in these terms impact how we view data as a society?

 ## Rubric